zhuowei/commercialization-public/get-started/index.md

 </colgroup>
 <tbody>
 <tr class="odd">
-<td><p>For desktop PCs, learn strategies to build set of images for specific markets to meet different customers' needs.
+<td><p>For desktop PCs, learn strategies to build a set of images for specific markets to meet different customers' needs.
 Apply classic and modern Windows apps, drivers, languages, and other customizations, and mix and match your customizations as new Windows editions are released through automated scripts or a familiar Windows interface.</p>
 <p>[Build and deploy desktop devices](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/desktop/oem-windows-deployment-and-imaging-walkthrough)</p></td>
 <td><p>Build IoT Core devices, applying apps, drivers, and settings to new devices.</p>
 <p>[Build and deploy IoT Core devices](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/iot/iot-core-manufacturing-guide)</p></td>